abaiao-r/abaiao-r/README.md

 # André Francisco Baião Rolão Cândido da Silva

 👋 Hi there!
-I'm André Francisco Baião Rolão Cândido da Silva, a passionate Computer Software Engineer based in Corroios, Portugal.
+I'm André Francisco Baião Rolão Cândido da Silva, a passionate Computer Software Engineer.
 Formerly a Football Coach and Professor of Physical Education, I've transitioned into the world of programming through the 42 Lisboa program.

 ## About Me
 With a comprehensive curriculum covering C, C++, JavaScript, HTML, CSS, Docker, and BASH (UNIX), I bring a unique blend of skills and experience.
 I'm driven by a relentless pursuit of knowledge, aiming not only to jumpstart my career but to foster an environment for continuous learning.

 ## Skills